Local Mechanisms of Compositional Generalization in Conditional Diffusion: Introduction

 Conditional diffusion models \citep{sohl2015deep, ho2020denoising, song2019generative, song2020score} appear to possess remarkable compositional generalization capabilities.
 For example, text-to-image models \citep{dhariwal2021diffusion, rombach2022high, ramesh2022hierarchical} generate convincing images for prompts like ``a photograph of a cat eating sushi with chopsticks'' that were (probably) not seen during training.
 These models may generalize by composing known concepts (e.g.~cat+sushi) in novel ways.
 However, the extent of generalization in large-scale models is unclear as their train sets are not publicly known (perhaps they \emph{have} seen cats eating sushi).
 Further, despite recent progress \citep{okawa2024compositional, park2024emergence, sclocchi2025phase, kadkhodaie2023generalization, favero2025compositional, chen2024exploring, wang2024diffusion, lukoianov2025locality}, the mechanisms underlying compositional generalization remain unclear.

 We first propose a concrete and controlled setting in which to study compositional generalization: length generalization in location-conditioned models trained on CLEVR \cite{johnson2017clevr}, a synthetic dataset of objects with various locations, shapes, and colors.
 Length generalization refers to the ability to generate more objects than seen in training -- e.g., can a location-conditioned model trained on 1-3 objects and tested on $K > 3$ locations actually generate images with $K$ objects at the correct locations?
 Prior work demonstrated length generalization of \emph{explicit} composition of multiple diffusion models via linear score combination \cite{du2023reduce, liu2022compositional, bradley2025mechanisms}.
 In contrast, we study length generalization of a \emph{single} conditional model.
 By training on multi-object samples, we hope that this model can learn the underlying compositional structure of the data, hence length-generalize.
-We find empirically that, depending on the conditioning specifics, these models sometimes length-generalize and sometimes do not.
+We find empirically that, depending on conditioning and architecture specifics, these models sometimes length-generalize and sometimes do not.

 Next, we study local mechanisms for compositional generalization.
 We build primarily on two lines of prior work: one on local mechanisms for creativity, and another on compositionality in diffusion.
 First, \cite{kamb2024analytic, niedoba2024towards} recently proposed that models learn \emph{local score functions}, enabling creativity via mosaicing of local patches from different images.
 These works only study unconditional and class-conditional diffusion, however, and do not consider flexible conditioners such as those used in text-to-image diffusion, which are central to questions of compositional generalization.
-Also, they empirically observe delocalization in trained score networks at high noise, when global scene structure is often resolved \citep{wang2023diffusion}.
 It therefore remains unclear whether local mechanisms are relevant to compositional generalization in conditional diffusion models.
 Second, \cite{bradley2025mechanisms} propose a formal definition, called \emph{projective composition}, of ``correct'' composition of multiple distributions \cite{du2023reduce, liu2022compositional}.
 In this paper, we specialize projective composition to a single conditional distribution to provide a precise definition of composition structure.